cdxcore.npshm#

 Create a new named shared array.

 numpy.ndarraywith a newly createdmultiprocessing.shared_memory.SharedMemorybuffer.
-The returned object will callmultiprocessing.shared_memory.SharedMemory.close()upon garbage collection, but notmultiprocessing.shared_memory.SharedMemory.unlink().Linux
+The returned object will callmultiprocessing.shared_memory.SharedMemory.close()upon garbage collection, but notmultiprocessing.shared_memory.SharedMemory.unlink()(by default).This function can

 Under Linux above settings means that the shared file will reside permanently – and will remain sharable – in